 You can do a backdoor Roth IRA in one of two ways.
-Either you can contribute money to an existing IRA, sell shares and then roll over the money to Roth IRA account.
+The first method is to contribute money to an existing Traditional IRA, sell shares, and then roll over the money to a Roth IRA account.
 Or, you can convert an entire Traditional IRA account to a Roth IRA account.
 Your bank or brokerage should be able to help you with the mechanics.
 Your Traditional IRA doesn’t have to be new.
 You can roll over existing Traditional IRA money—or an old Traditional IRA account—into a Roth.

 The main advantage of a Roth IRA is that you pay taxes up front, but everything after that is tax free.
 This is most beneficial when your taxes are lower now than you expect they will be in the future.
 “A Roth IRA is the best choice especially for young investors,” says Victoria Fillet Konrad, CFP®, principal, Blueprint Financial Planning LLC, Hoboken, N.J.
 “They are just starting out and do not necessarily need the tax advantage of a Traditional IRA.”

 A backdoor Roth IRA lets you get around: